rancher/docs/content/rke/v0.1.x/en/config-options/add-ons/ingress-controllers/_index.md

         default-ssl-certificate: "ingress-nginx/ingress-default-cert"
     ```

-5. *optional* If you are applying this to a cluster that was already created, you must restart the nginx ingress controller pods in order to have them apply the latest `extra_args`
+5. **Optional:** If you want to apply the default certificate to ingress in a cluster that already exists, you must restart the Nginx ingress controller pods to apply the latest `extra_args`.

     ```
-    kubectl delete po -l app=ingress-nginx -n ingress-nginx
+    kubectl delete pod -l app=ingress-nginx -n ingress-nginx
     ```